Think for a minute…

 When you become a member of the A Mother Far from Home community, you’ll develop mindsets, routines, and habits that take the chaos out of parenting.

 Sign up for my weekly newsletter and get access to helpful and specific content to take the chaos out of life with little ones.

 New to this community?
 Check out my Getting Started Guide.

-Rachel Norman, Baby Sleep, Routine, & Family Life Consultant And Founder of A Mother Far From Home
+Rachel Norman, BA, MS, Language of Listening® Parenting Coach and Founder of A Mother Far From Home

 In case you wanted to know a bit more about me personally, here is a random snapshot.

 - I’m 5’10” and a natural redhead, and an only child.

 - I’ve had 4 babies in 3 years, no multiples (Pros and cons of having babies close together and why having babies close together isn’t as hard as you think).